 Primary care is the provision of integrated, accessible health care services by physicians and their health care teams who are accountable for addressing a large majority of personal health care needs, developing a sustained partnership with patients, and practicing in the context of family and community.
 The care is person-centered, team-based, community-aligned, and designed to achieve better health, better care, and lower costs.

-Primary care includes health promotion, disease prevention, health maintenance, counseling, patient education, diagnosis and treatment of acute and chronic illnesses in a variety of health care settings (e.g., office, inpatient, critical care, long-term care, home care, day care, etc.).
-Primary care is performed and managed by a personal physician often collaborating with other health professionals, and utilizing consultation or referral as appropriate.
-Primary care provides patient advocacy in the health care system to accomplish cost-effective care by coordination of health care services.
-Primary care promotes effective communication with patients and encourages the role of the patient as a partner in health care.
+Primary care physicians specifically are trained for and skilled in comprehensive, first contact, and continuing care for persons with any undiagnosed sign, symptom, or health concern (the “undifferentiated” patient) not limited by problem origin (biological, behavioral, or social), organ system, or diagnosis.
+Additionally, primary care includes health promotion, disease prevention, health maintenance, counseling, patient education, diagnosis and treatment of acute and chronic illnesses in a variety of health care settings (e.g., office, inpatient, critical care, long-term care, home care, schools, telehealth, etc.).
+Primary care is performed and managed by a personal physician who often collaborates with other health professionals, and utilizes consultation or referral as appropriate.
+Primary care provides patient advocacy in the health care system to accomplish cost-effective and equitable care by coordination of health care services.
+Primary care promotes effective communication with patients and families to encourage them to be a partner in health care.

 *In this document, the term physician refers only to doctors of medicine (M.D.) and osteopathy (D.O.).

 The AAFP recognizes the term "primary care" and that family physicians provide services commonly recognized as primary care.
 However, the terms, "primary care" and "family medicine" are not interchangeable.
 "Primary care" does not fully describe family physicians' activities nor the practice of family medicine.
 Similarly, primary care departments do not replace the form or function of family medicine departments.
 (1977) (April 2021 BOD)